whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 Prison labor also keeps wages low and workers desperate, as prisoners can be forced to do work for pennies per hour.
 Just as chattel slavery kept wages low in the Americas for centuries, prison slave-labor keeps wages low in many countries today.

+Widespread financial desperation leads to _coerced consent_, where workers who are desperate for money will consent to their own exploitation, each person choosing the least-bad job just to survive.**

 Of course, rulers may not need to force bankers, politicians, and individual bosses to all play their part.
 All they need to do is create an economy that systematically rewards selfishness, and the people who cultivate selfishness will inevitably take these roles and get rich, playing their part in maintaining their profit economy.

 ### Command Economies: When Your Master Chooses You